Journalism and Communication Studies

 *KPU Journalism grads Kristi Alexandra (top left) and Brittany Tiplady (top right) are the founders of Loose Lips Magazine, an online publication that covers local arts, culture, women’s health, and current events.

 KPU’s award-winning faculty brings real-world experience in digital journalism right into the classroom.
-And KPU’s graduates work for some of the top news organizations in Canada and around the world, including The Globe and Mail, The Vancouver Sun, and MSNBC.
+And KPU’s graduates work for some of the top news organizations in Canada, including The Globe and Mail, The Vancouver Sun, and Global News.
 Our Bachelor of Journalism program features the full range of storytelling possibilities, including writing, photography, audio, video and interactive graphics.

 Students who earn the Bachelor of Journalism or who take our courses as electives while studying another major will get valuable transferable skills that can be put to use in many fields, including using social media and journalistic research skills in a professional setting.
 Any student can take our courses as Arts electives, whether they're getting a Journalism degree or a major in something else, or haven't figured that out yet.